zalando-zmon/zmon-docs/docs/user/dashboards.rst

 Dashboards
 **********

-Dashboards allow configuring widgets and what alerts to show.

-Dasboards have the following fields:
+ZMON's customizable dashboards enable you to configure widgets and choose which alerts to show.
+Dashboards have the following fields:

     name
         The dashboard's name.
 This is mainly used to identify the dashboard.